neurolibre/docs.neurolibre.org/source/SUBMIT.rst

 .. warning::
-  RoboNeuro may fail downloading relatively large datasets (**exceeding 5GB**) as the book build process times out in 60 minutes.
+  RoboNeuro may fail downloading relatively large datasets (**exceeding 1GB**) or if the data server is to slow, as the book build process times out after 10 minutes.
+This is because of some limitations, independent from us, in our software stack.
-  If you have data that exceed 5GB, please create an issue in your github repository so a Neurolibre admin can check it.
+  If you face some problems when downloading your data, please create an issue in your github repository so a Neurolibre admin can check it.

 .. topic:: Help RoboNeuro find your data during book build